Choose from 100s of elite activity and accommodation options.

 The Tab - News on all things Cardiff as well as hilarious stories and trends from across the web.

 You’d be hard pressed to find a location more suited than a Cardiff stag do experience despite being Europe’s youngest capital.
 In fact, we really couldn’t have planned a city any better for the occasion ourselves (and planning is what we do!).
 Culture and entertainment sit side by side in this rocking metropolis, with a full complement of great nights out and action packed activities with plenty of scenery that most gentlemen on a night out will like the look of.
-With great accommodation putting you in the heart of the capital’s electric atmosphere, and a mere stone’s throw from the classy waterfront of the Bay, we’re ready to help you get the most out of your Cardiff stag weekend.
-Send a brief now.
+With great accommodation putting you in the heart of the capital’s electric atmosphere, and a mere stone’s throw from the classy waterfront of the Bay, we’re ready to help you get the most out of your stag weekend.

 In short, however diverse the tastes of your group, and whatever the budget, a stag do in Cardiff will tick all the right boxes.